hunttolby/budget-divvy/README.md

 Over the course of this project, I learned the basics of Elixir with Phoenix and setting up an SQL server with them and cleaner way to write some React.
 Overall this project was a blast!

 ### Prerequisites
-You will need to install Elixir, Hex, Phoenix, and Node to run this project.
+You will need to install Elixir, Hex, Phoenix, Node, and PostgreSQL to run this project.
 We will install Hex and Phoenix later.

 To install Elixir, go to the link below.